haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

          </div>
      </div>

+2. Measure the coffee using the two-spoon method with VST, recording the results as a preliminary reference.

-2. After thorough stirring, use the standard method to take 20 samples of 5ml each.
+3. After thorough stirring, use the standard method to take 20 samples of 5ml each.

-3. Measure each sample in order with all five refractometers using the standard method.
+4. Measure each sample in order with all five refractometers using the standard method.

 #### Results